empiredatasystem/empiredatasystems-az-admin-labs/Module 5, 8 and 12 Implementing Azure App services, containers and AKS/Impliment_Docker_AKS.md

 #### Task 1: Create container image

-1. Clone the code repository using command `git clone git clone https://github.com/Azure-Samples/azure-voting-app-redis.git`

-1. Change directory using ` cd azure-voting-app-redis`
+1. Change directory using ` cd azure-vote`

 1. Run `docker-compose up -d` to create the container image, download the Redis image and start the application.